Mobile Strategy

 Mobile Publisher misconception

 Mobile Publisher does not add functionality to the Salesforce Mobile App.
 It wraps the same experience with custom branding.
-If the standard app cannot do something, Mobile Publisher cannot either.
+If the standard app cannot do something, Mobile Publisher cannot do it either.
 It is a branding solution, not a functionality solution.

 Progressive Web App (PWA)